-These may include reduced costs, better use of time, convenience, freedom from transport problems and ecological benefits.
+Advantages of home working may include reduced costs, better use of time, convenience, freedom from transport problems and ecological benefits.
 The College endorses the use of reporting from home where these recommendations and local transport guidelines are followed.
-With appropriate secure remote access to the trust laboratory information management systems (LIMS; currently enjoyed by the majority of pathologists undertaking on-call work and easily rolled out to cellular pathologists), the College understands there is no anticipation

-29 of any increase in risk related to the 2018 General Data Protection Regulation.
+With appropriate secure remote access to the trust's laboratory information management systems (LIMS; currently enjoyed by the majority of pathologists undertaking on-call work and easily rolled out to cellular pathologists), the College understands there is no anticipation of any increase in risk related to the 2018 General Data Protection Regulation.

-It is NHS policy to introduce more flexible ways of working and, in the context of network approaches to service provision and rapidly increasing access to digital systems, working the NHS are linked to developing 7-day working, which requires flexible use of staff resources.
+It is NHS policy to introduce more flexible ways of working and, in the context of network approaches to service provision and rapidly increasing access to digital systems, working at home is increasingly part of the solution for some aspects of the service.
+Initiatives in the NHS are linked to developing 7-day working, which requires flexible use of staff resources.
 Many consultant radiologists already provide on-call services by looking at images transmitted to their home.